(3) The notice shall be accompanied by five additional

 General Provisions

-of the notice for arbitration, the parties shall promptly proceed to constitute a
+(2) Upon the dispatch of the certificate of registration of the notice for arbitration, the parties shall promptly proceed to constitute a Tribunal.

-any uneven number of arbitrators appointed as the parties shall agree.
+(3) The Tribunal shall consist of a sole arbitrator or any uneven number of arbitrators appointed as the parties shall agree.